-Interlachen is a town of about 1,500 in Putnam County 16 miles west of Palatka.
-It takes its name from the Scottish term for "between the lakes."
-Another theory says it is named for Interlaken, Switzerland.
+Interlachen is a town of about 1,500 in Putnam County, Florida, 16 miles west of Palatka.
+It probably takes its name from the Scottish term for "between the lakes," although another theory says it is named for Interlaken, Switzerland.

 The area of the town was known as "Blue Pond" until 1892.
 The Florida Southern Railway came through in the 1870s and settlers began showing up as well as commercial enterprises.

-Many of the new settlers came from Palatka, a town on the St. Johns River that was prospering and a shipping port and tourist destination.
+Many of the new settlers came from Palatka, a town on the St. Johns River that was prospering as a shipping port and tourist destination.

 The town of Interlachen was incorporated in 1888.

-The town had streetcars and boat tours for the tourist.
+The town had streetcars and boat tours for the tourists.